So What Can One Person Do?

 * Water plants at appropriate times.
 Hot weather does not necessarily mean your lawn or garden needs watering.
 It is best to water your garden in the cool of the morning or evening.
 Watch your garden for signs that it is thirsty: flowering plants will lean or wilt, lawns will leave tracks when stepped on.

 * Use mulch.
 Wood chips, shredded hard and softwood bark, grass clippings, or tree leaves laid 3 to 4 inches thick over your garden can reduce the evaporation of water and hold back weed growth.
-Group plants.
 Group plants according to water need so you avoid over or under watering each plant.

 Preserving Oceans